linkwarden/linkwarden/README.md

 ## Features

-- [x] Sleek, minimalist design.
+* 🔥 Sleek, minimalist design.

-- [x] Save a copy of each link as screenshot and PDF.
+* 📦 Auto-capture a screenshot and PDF from each website.

-- [x] Dark/Light mode support.
+* 🌤 Dark/Light mode support.

-- [x] Responsive design.
+* ↔️ Responsive design.

-- [x] Search, filter and sorting functionality.
+* 🔎 Search, filter and sorting functionality.

-- [x] Lazy loading support (for better performance).
+* 💨 Lazy loading support (for better performance).

-- [x] Set multiple tags to each link.
+* 🏷 Set multiple tags to each link.

 **Also take a look at our planned features in the [project roadmap section](https://github.com/Daniel31x13/link-warden/wiki#project-roadmap).**